Become a registered prosthodontist in New Zealand and Australia

-Ms Suzanne Hanlin
+Dr Suzanne Hanlin

-Ms Hanlin has three main fields of research that support and inform dental clinical practice and teaching in New Zealand: Clincial Practice Based Research Network (PBRN), dental education, and health informatics in dentistry.
+Dr Hanlin has three main fields of research that support and inform dental clinical practice and teaching in New Zealand: Clincial Practice Based Research Network (PBRN), dental education, and health informatics in dentistry.

-Ms Hanlin chairs the board of the (Applied Research through Clinicians’ Hands) dental PBRN.
+Dr Hanlin chairs the board of the (Applied Research through Clinicians’ Hands) dental PBRN.
 She is a consultant registered specialist prosthodontist with clinical expertise in fixed and removable prosthodontics and implantology.